scalameta/scalafmt/scalafmt-tests/src/test/resources/readme.md

 ```
 maxColumn = 40 # configuration is defined at the top of the file
 <<< This is the test name
-val x = "This can be an arbirary statement"
+val x = "This can be an arbitrary statement"
 >>>
 val x =
-  "This can be an arbirary statement"
+  "This can be an arbitrary statement"
 ```

 Prefix a test name with `ONLY` to only run that single test.